Joyslyn's Lhasa Apsos

 How do you decide which buyer gets which puppy?

 The first choice of a puppy always goes to me.
 People buying show puppies get to choose before people buying pet puppies.
-Otherwise, when you are put on a waiting list for a male or female, you are given a choice in the order in which you appear on the list and the order in which you send a deposit once I ask for one.
-(Generally after the puppies are a week or two old and I'm satisfied that all are thriving.)
+Otherwise, when you are put on a waiting list for a male or female, you are given a choice in the order in which you appear on the list.
+Many people make a selection after seeing the puppies' photos.
 The only exception will be if I think a particular puppy's disposition is not suited for your family.
-For instance, a very stubborn outgoing puppy does not belong in a home where people want to baby him and are too timid to set boundries for him.
+For instance, a very stubborn outgoing puppy does not belong in a home where people want to baby him and are too timid to set boundaries for him.
 My goal is for both buyers and puppies to have happy lives together!

 Explain more about the deposit you mentioned.

 I do not take deposits until the puppies are born and I am sure they are thriving.
 When I am ready to accept deposits, I notify potential buyers by email.
 A deposit holds a puppy for you and assures you that I will not sell the puppy to another buyer.
-Deposits must be for at least $50.
-They are non-refundable if you change your mind about getting the puppy.
-They are refundable if a health problem shows up during the puppy's health check.
+Deposits must be for at least $100.
+Fifty dollars of a deposit is non-refundable if you change your mind about getting the puppy.
+The entire deposit is refundable if a serious health problem shows up during the puppy's health check.
 The deposit is subtracted from the total amount due for the puppy.
 The balance is due on the day you come to get the puppy.

 Do you ever have adults available for adoption?